 Julian E.

 Julian E. Barnes is a reporter covering the U.S. intelligence agencies and international security matters for The New York Times.
-He has been with The Times since 2018 and has over two decades of experience in reporting on security issues, including stints at U.S. News & World Report, The Los Angeles Times, and The Wall Street Journal.
-His work involves covering the American intelligence community, the Office of the Director of National Intelligence, and other spy agencies as well as broader national and international security issues.
-He has a bachelor’s degree in social studies from Harvard College where he led the school newspaper, The Harvard Crimson.
-Barnes was born and raised in Maine and currently lives in Washington D.C.
+He has been writing about national security and intelligence for over two decades, covering the military, the Defense Department, and international security issues such as terrorism and Russia's first invasion of Ukraine.
+Before joining The New York Times, he worked for U.S. News & World Report, The Los Angeles Times, and The Wall Street Journal.
+Julian was born and raised in Maine and currently lives in Washington D.C.

 The Daily's Verdict